Last updated on November 28th, 2022 at 04:34 pm

 Other rare and vintage must-collect items include the 1989 Batman action figurine, and Penguin toy DC comics, Bandai UK Batman motorized Batmobile, and the original 1974 Joker Batman Bank.

 The Most Popular Batman Action Figurines

-Some Batman figurines are more popular than the others, and among the more popular and well known ones are:
+Some Batman figurines are more popular than the others due to the popularity of classic television series, and among the more iconic items are:

-• Batman by Mego (1973) – Manufactured by Mego, this is the first Batman toy that was made and the only one that was modeled after Adam West, the American actor who achieved fame and success for his roles in the 1960s ABC series Batman and its theatrical feature film.
+• Batman by Mego (1973) – Manufactured by Mego, this toy is a highly sought-after item.
+It is the first Batman toy that was made and the only one that was modeled after Adam West, the American actor who achieved fame and success for his roles in the 1960s ABC series Batman and its theatrical feature film.

 • Batman Returns: Bruce Wayne (1992) – Made by Kenner, this figurine modeled after Michael Keaton, who earned critical acclaim for his roles in Tim Burton’s Batman (1989) and Batman Returns (1992).
 It comes with its own Batmobile with its own set of accessories.

 • Hush Batman (DC Direct 2004) – This figurine is inspired by the “Hush” comic book story, a 2002 – 2003 DC Comics comic book story that featured Batman as the superhero.